 Horsted Keynes is the home of our award-winning Carriage and Wagon department.
 This is where all our carriage restoration takes place.
 You can visit the carriage works viewing gallery and display which is accessible from platform 5.

 As a new initiative this year, the volunteers of the Carriage & Wagon Department will be running Behind the Scenes Tours of the workshop at 2pm every Saturday from now until the end of September (except on Model Railway Weekend – 23rd June).
 The tours are free – although donations to the Maunsell Restaurant Car Project are always very welcome.
 It’s not just a chance to see behind the scenes with progress on many different restoration projects, but also to catch up on how the OP4 carriage shed extension project is progressing.

 King George V Buffet

 Tea, coffee, and snacks are available every day that trains are running.

-The Elephant Van was originally used to transport circus elephants has now been transformed into a bright red play carriage especially for our younger visitors.
+The Elephant Van, which was originally used to transport circus elephants, has now been transformed into a bright red play carriage especially for our younger visitors.
 Bring the kids along and let them enjoy themselves in this safe environment, with fun activities which are ideal for children up to 7 years old.

-Selling pre-loved railway and transport books, photographs, models, dvds, magazines and other collectables.
+Selling pre-loved railway and transport books, photographs, models, DVDs, magazines, and other collectibles.
 All proceeds go towards funding projects at the railway.

 Open most Saturdays, Sundays and Bank Holidays throughout the year from 11am-4pm (extended opening during some special events).

 Disabled Access, Toilets & Baby Changing Facilities